mounikamarreddy/NLP-for-Telugu-Language/README.md

 # NLP-for-Telugu-Language

-In this the code for my research papers are placed
+In this the code for my research papers are placed as zip folders.